tmaestrini/easyProvisioning/README.md

 ## Minimal path to awesome
 ### Generate SharePoint structure
-The resource provisioning generally follows the structure that is defined by the YAML structure within the *template file* (see section below).
+The resource provisioning generally follows the structure that is defined by the YAML structure within the *template file* (for reference: see section below).
 Simply start the provisioning process by importing the `Provisioning.psm1` module and then calling the `Start-Provisioning` command as follows:

 ```powershell